ISS-Security/class-SEC-HW/credit_card_api.md

 - `Gemfile.lock`: autocreated by `bundle install`
 - `Procfile`: what `rackup` will launch with the configurations in `config.ru`
 - `config.ru`: which file and class will the service run?
-- `README.md`: start a meaningful README describing service features
+- `README.md`: start a meaningful README describing service features, and your deployed Heroku application
 - `app.rb`: your Sinatra service should be coded in here

 ### 2. CreditCard and Crypto code